 Self-esteem is about liking yourself and who you are.
 This doesn’t mean being overconfident – just believing in yourself and knowing what you do well.

-Tell your child that you love her.
+The most important thing you can do to foster your child’s self-esteem is to tell your child that you love him.
 Say it often and for no reason other than to show you appreciate your child.

-Here are more tips for nurturing your child’s self-esteem.
+Here are some ideas for nurturing your child’s self-esteem through relationships:

 - Encourage your child to value being part of your family.
-One way to do this is by involving children in chores.
+One way to do this is by involving your child in chores.
 When everyone contributes to the smooth running of the household, you all feel important and valued.